kousheekc/Deep-Learning-Toolkit-using-Numerical-Differentiation/README.md

 # Deep Learning Toolkit from Scratch Using Numerical Differentiation
 Toolkit for building and training deep learning models.
 Built from scratch.

 To train your model simply modify the train.py script using your custom hyperparemeters.
+The model logs the parameters and loss after each epoch.
+The log files can be found under the logs directory.

 ## Requirements:
 * The only requirement for this project is **Numpy**